 Cannabidiol can’t be pressed or extracted from hemp seeds.
 Hemp seeds do not contain detectable amounts of cannabidiol.
 CBD can be extracted from the flower, leaves, and, only to a very minor extent, from the stalk of the hemp plant.

 So be very clear when reading product labels, hemp oil from hemp seeds does not contain cannabidiol–though some companies will use the oil from hemp seeds as a base to add CBD concentrates to make it a viable source of CBD.
 Only a lab report will tell you the CBD concentration present in that product sample.

 CBD-infused nutraceuticals have not been approved by the FDA as food supplements; nor are these products legal in all 50 U.S. states.
 By and large, however, interstate CBD commerce is tolerated by federal authorities.

-Hemp CBD oil is perhaps the greatest advancement in veterinary animal care to come out in the last 50 years for dogs with allergies, anxity and arthritis conditions.
-But, unfortunately, when it comes to choosing a CBD product for your beloved pet this is truly a time of ‘Let the Buyer Beware’.
+Hemp CBD oil is perhaps the greatest advancement in veterinary animal care to come out in the last 50 years for dogs with allergies, anxiety and arthritis conditions.
+But unfortunately, when it comes to choosing a CBD product for your beloved pet this is truly a time of ‘Let the Buyer Beware’.

 Not all CBD products are equal in their quantity or quality of cannabinoid content but with a small investment of time and by educating yourself about product sources you can discover a CBD product that is best for your canine companion’s specific health challenges.